ThomasConstantinBity/ICP-Kotlin-Kit/README.md

 ![IcpKit](readme_utils/IcpKit.png)

 A comprehensive kotlin package for writing applications that interact with the Internet Computer Protocol (ICP).
-IcpKit aims at facilitating the interaction with the ICP blockchain.
+Icp Kotlin Kit aims at facilitating the interaction with the ICP blockchain.

 For more information about ICP Development, we recommend starting from https://internetcomputer.org/docs/current/references/